 - 10 ounces pearl onions

-- 1.5 tablespoons cornstarch mixed with 2 tablespoons water to thicken
+- 1.5 tablespoon cornstarch mixed with 2 tablespoons water - to thicken

 - Gently pat chuck roast dry and season generously with salt and pepper.